What is Aerial Footage and How Can it Be Used?

-Aerial footage, also known as aerial photography or airborne imagery, is defined as the process of taking photographs from some sort of aircraft or other form of flying object.
-Platforms for aerial photography include helicopters, unmanned aerial vehicles or UAV’s, drones, rockets, kites, parachutes, balloons, fixed wing aircrafts, pigeons, and vehicle-mounted poles, among a host of others.
+Aerial footage, also known as aerial photography or airborne imagery, is defined as the process of taking photographs from some sort of aircraft or another form of a flying object.
+Platforms for aerial photography include helicopters, unmanned aerial vehicles or UAVs, drones, rockets, kites, parachutes, balloons, fixed-wing aircraft, pigeons, and vehicle-mounted poles, among a host of others.
 Mounted cameras on these various flying objects can be triggered and enabled both remotely and automatically, while photographers still reserve the right to take hand-held photographs of aerial objects.
 Generally speaking, most aerial photography that takes place today is done by drones and helicopters.

 What are some applications of aerial footage?